peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

     public bool CanFitInDouble();

-Returns whether this object's value can be converted to a 64-bit floating oint number without loss of its numerical value.
+Returns whether this object's value can be converted to a 64-bit floating point number without loss of its numerical value.

 <b>Return Value:</b>

-Whether this object's value can be converted to a 64-bit floating point umber without loss of its numerical value.
-Returns true if this is a ot-a-number value, even if the value's diagnostic information can' t fit n a 64-bit floating point number.
+Whether this object's value can be converted to a 64-bit floating point number without loss of its numerical value.
+Returns true if this is a not-a-number value, even if the value's diagnostic information can' t fit in a 64-bit floating point number.

 ### CanFitInInt32

     public bool CanFitInInt32();

-Returns whether this object's value is an integral value, is -(2^31) or reater, and is less than 2^31.
+Returns whether this object's value is an integral value, is -(2^31) or greater, and is less than 2^31.

 <b>Return Value:</b>